aehrc/primary-care-data-technical/input/pagecontent/index.md

 ## Usage

 This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.
-The initial aim of this document is to support record exchange of individual patient record for practice to practice transfer of care.

 Information contained in this document is aimed at providing guidance on representing Primary Health concepts using FHIR.
 This includes code systems, extensions and profiles on base FHIR types.
 The content of the IG is